 Notify Me Buttons

-A “Notify Me When In Stock” button should be available only for out-of-stock items which are not marked as “discontinued” and for products having no subscriptions for the current user.
+A “Notify Me When In Stock” button should be available only for out-of-stock items that are not marked as “discontinued” and for products having no subscriptions for the current user.

 When it comes to discontinued products, it is better to suggest substitutes than to allow the customer to create a subscription that will never work.